TownyAdvanced/FlagWar/README.md

 ### Important Notices

 <details><summary>Development Software</summary>

-FlagWar is not yet ready to be considered "Stable".
-Please consider all currently available builds to be development builds.
+FlagWar is not yet considered "Stable".
+Releases will have bugs, or be out of date with the code.
+Releases provided as a courtesy to users wanting to try it out for themselves.

 Some features will likely still be missing or broken.
 For known deficiencies, please refer to the [issue tracker][issue-tracker] and/or